Gladys-TM/Cloud-Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial "BEFORE" metrics phase, all resources were initially deployed with direct exposure to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured with unrestricted access.
+Additionally, all other resources were deployed with public endpoints visible to the internet, without leveraging Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+During the subsequent "AFTER" metrics phase, significant security enhancements were implemented.
+Network Security Groups were hardened by blocking ALL traffic, with the sole exception being traffic originating from my designated admin workstation.
+Furthermore, all remaining resources were safeguarded by their built-in firewalls and additionally benefited from the enhanced security provided by Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://github.com/Gladys-TM/Cloud-Azure-SOC/blob/main/nsg-malicious-allowed-in-before.jpg)<br>